aleconca/Functional_Programming/README.md

 **Principles of Programming Languages**

-This repository explores the fundamental principles of programming languages and their application in the domains of mathematics and science using three functional programming languages: Scheme, Erlang, and Haskell.
+This repository explores the fundamental principles of programming languages and their application in the domains of mathematics and science using three functional programming languages: Scheme (in particular the Racket dialect), Erlang, and Haskell.

 >Principles of Programming Languages